Victims of construction accidents must obtain maximum compensation for their injuries. How much that is depends on a number of factors.

 One of the biggest factors that will affect the value of your construction accident settlement is whether or not you are represented by an experienced Los Angeles construction accident attorney.

-More often than not, insurance companies and construction companies are unlikely to offer fair and full settlements to injured workers.
+More often than not, insurance companies and construction companies are unlikely to offer fair and full settlements to an injured construction worker.
 Since plaintiffs have the burden of proof in these cases, they will be required to present evidence that proves liability, provide documentation that establishes the value of the damages and convince the defendant that it is worth settling the case.

-The experienced construction accident lawyers at Greenberg & Ruby LLP can help you present a well-documented claim that will help you secure maximum your construction accident settlement.
+The experienced construction accident lawyers at Greenberg and Ruby can help you present a well-documented claim that will help you secure maximum your construction accident settlement.

 They understand the turmoil and challenges construction accident victims and their families face in the aftermath of an accident.